henriquecsampaio/Python-calculator/README.md

 # Python-calculator
-Calculator in Python using PYQT5
+A simple calculator using Python and PYQT5